How To Care For Swimwear

 – First, always rinse your swimsuit by hand.
 Never put it in the washer or dryer, which could cause it lose its shape, fade or became pilled.
 It is recommended that you wash your suit after every use.

-– When rinsing your swimwear, use a specialized detergent, which will helps to neutralize any chemicals (like chlorine) that your suit has taken in.
+– When rinsing your swimwear, use a specialized detergent, which will help to neutralize any chemicals (like chlorine) that your suit has taken in.
 Mild hand soap or baby soap could also work.

 – Think of your swimsuit as an extension of your lingerie.
 You would never wring out your silk bras, and the same goes for your bathing suits.
 Instead, lightly squeeze out the water and then hang or lay flat on a towel to dry.